jcmcken/bp/README.rst

 Options:
-  -h, --help            show this help message and exit -O FILENAME, --output=FILENAME
+  -h, --help            show this help message and exit -d DIRECTORY, --template-dir=DIRECTORY
-                        where to output the rendered template.
-Default is STDOUT
-  -d DIRECTORY, --template-dir=DIRECTORY
                         add a directory to the templating environment -e EXPRESSION, --expression=EXPRESSION